-The ZOIs indicate that vibration monitoring will be required within several areas.
+The ZOIs indicate that vibration monitoring will be required within several areas, including the potential heritage buildings located at 3061 to 3081 Kirwin Avenue.
 Additional discussion on vibration monitoring is included in Section 4.

 4 MONITORING REQUIREMENTS

 Based on the resulting predicted ZOIs for construction noise and vibration, monitoring is required.
 Monitoring requirements have been developed based on MECP guidelines and previous monitoring experience.